 Clearly, the mixed nonlinearity of \eqref{0.91} is in the form of the product of a power of $u$ and a power of $|\nabla u|$, which is consistent with the form of nonlinearity in \eqref{1.1}.
-The present paper generalizes Laplacian operator $\Delta$ in \eqref{0.91} to $m$-Laplacian operator $\Delta_m$ with $m>1$ (i.e. \eqref{1.1}), and gets more abundant conclusions.
+In the present paper, Laplacian operator $\Delta$ in \eqref{0.91} is generalized to $m$-Laplacian operator $\Delta_m$ with $m>1$ (i.e., \eqref{1.1}), and more abundant conclusions are obtained.

-The Liouville-type theorem goes back to the early work \cite{C}, Augustin Cauchy showed that any bounded entire function of a single complex variable must be constant.
+The Liouville-type theorems go back to the early work \cite{C}, Augustin Cauchy showed that any bounded entire function of a single complex variable must be constant.
 Protter and Weinberger \cite{PW} generalized this classical result to real harmonic functions which are bounded either from above or below, and superharmonic functions which are bounded from below.
-Some other works have dealt with the same problem for more general nonlinearities and operators, such as \eqref{1.1}.
-We will list these works in different cases below.
+More general nonlinearities and operators of the same problem, such as \eqref{1.1}, were studied in some other works.
+We shall list these works in different cases below.